ZsofiaK/BPAI/README.md

 ## Ungulate browsing prediction pipeline

 Besides the implementation of the project contained in the above Notebooks, **Browsing_forecast.ipynb** in the directory *Pipeline* contains the ML pipeline aimed to provide a tool to predict browsing behavior in new habitats.
 All instructions needed to use the pipeline are included in this Notebook.
-The authors hope that this simple application will contribute to understanding the complexities of ungulate browsing as well as highlighting the importance of its thoughtful consideration in forest management.
+The author hopes that this simple application will contribute to understanding the complexities of ungulate browsing as well as highlighting the importance of its thoughtful consideration in forest management.